Are you or someone else in immediate danger?

 Men

-Breaking the Silence Helpline offers free, compassionate and confidential support over phone.
-We exist to help adults, youth,...
+Breaking the Silence Helpline offers free, compassionate and confidential support over the phone.
+We exist to help adults,...

 Call